Authentication

 The first step to use the Crossing Minds API is to call POST login/individual/ (resp.
 POST login/service/) to get a short-lived JSON Web Token (JWT) for your database.

-You will need provide your account email (resp. service name) and password (resp. key), and optionally the ID of your database.
+You will need provide your account email (resp. service name) and password (resp. key), and optionally the name or ID of your database.
 Upon successful request, the API will return a JWT token and a refresh token for this account and this database.

 You can change the database you selected by calling POST login/individual/ (resp.
 POST login/service/) again, or when renewing the JWT from the refresh token.